daattali/beautiful-jekyll/_drafts/summer-2021-homeschool-resources-and-routine.md

 ### RESOURCES AND SUPPLIES

-* DELIGHTFULLY FEASTING CODE Your Sharing Code: (10% discount on all products, for you to share with others) FEASTINGSIMPLEHOME
 * Amazon shop for supplies and books you can find here: Canadian Shop, US Shop:
   * Our devotional books
   * Addition Facts that Stick book